jcdny/aichallenge/VIS_OVERLAY.md

 * `tileBorder` and `tileSubTile`: Imagine each tile (map-square) is divided into nine sub-tiles like a naughts-and-crosses board, the `subtile` parameter is a combination of Top-Middle-Bottom and Left-Middle-Right to define which of the nine sub-tiles you want to draw.
 It should be one of: `TL`, `TM`, `TR`, `ML`, `MM`, `MR`, `BL`, `BM`, `BR`. `tileSubTile` fills the specified sub-tile while `tileBorder` draws a line around the edge of the tile at the specified sub-tile location, or around the whole tile if `subtile` is `MM`.
 * The `i` command adds map-information to a specific tile on the current turn.
 In the visualizer move your mouse over the tile to see the string you specified.
 If you specify this command more than once for the same row and column on any turn, the additional strings will be appended on a new line.

+When you output these commands from your bot and run it under this version of the game, you can see the AI-state visualizations for each bot by pressing the ai-state toggle-buttons (next to the fog-of-war buttons in the visualizer).